 It is estimated that between 836.000 and 2.5 million individuals are affected by CFS in the United States (15).

 A recent study suggested that a blockage of a key metabolic enzyme could explain the profound lack of energy and other symptoms experienced by patients with CFS (166).
 The study suggests that patients with CFS have a reduction of amino acids that fuel oxidative metabolism, pointing to functional impairment of pyruvate dehydrogenase (PDH), a key enzyme for the conversion of carbohydrates to energy.
 Hence, the cells might switch to consumption of alternative fuels, causing a sudden shortage of energy in the muscles and a buildup of lactate, experienced by patients as a burning sensation in their muscles after minor exertion.

 There is no specific diagnostic test for CFS.
 The diagnosis is based on clinical criteria, which are further supported by certain nonspecific tests.
 The absence of cognitive dysfunction should exclude CFS as a potential diagnosis.

-In their 2015 report, the IOM wrote: “However, CSF is poorly accepted and poorly understood, and the characteristics necessary to make the diagnosis are contested.
+“However, CSF is poorly accepted and poorly understood, and the characteristics necessary to make the diagnosis are contested.
 Patients concern are often met with dismay and skepticism, if not outright dismissal.
 Clinicians, in turn, are confronted by competing definitions, which were usually developed for research and are quite complex and difficult to implement in busy clinical practice.
 Patients who are fortunate enough and persistent enough to receive a correct diagnosis frequently report long delays before their disorder was identified.
 It is almost certainly the case that the majority of affected patients are never diagnosed.
-This is unfortunate because effective symptom management is often available, whereas the wrong interventions can make symptoms worse (15).”
+This is unfortunate because effective symptom management is often available, whereas the wrong interventions can make symptoms worse (17).”